Greg Blog stock 4 - reading

 The statement of cash flows is a financial report that is a legal requirement for public companies.
 As such, it must also follow specific regulatory guidelines.
 It follows general accounting standards and formats and is used primarily for external reporting and stakeholder analysis.
 Though not legally required, private companies can also utilize a statement of cash flows.

-cash flow document is an internal management tool that can be used by any company.
+A cash flow document is an internal management tool that can be used by any company.
 It can follow any desired format, and is highly customizable according to what your company requires for managing day-to-day operations and business planning.

-The statement of cash flows is a formal financial statement document used for reporting what has already occurred in the past, while the cash flow document is a flexible internal tool used for managing and forecasting cash flows both in real time and in the future.
+To summarize the difference, the statement of cash flows is a formal financial statement document used for reporting what has already occurred in the past, while the cash flow document is a flexible internal tool used for managing and forecasting cash flows both in real time and in the future.

-Read More about Financial Statements: Construction Accounting 101 - What Are Financial Statements & Why Do They Matter?
+Construction Accounting 101 - What Are Financial Statements & Why Do They Matter?

 The Statement of CashflowsBook a Free Performance Consultation Now